Jenny3306/R-Programming-Projects/README.md

-# Projects
+# R Programming Projects

-Hi and Welcome to My R Programming Projects repository!
+Hi and Welcome to My R Projects repository!

 This workplace will be a collection of R projects I have done.